Updated: July 18 at 10:35 AM

 We hope this message finds you and your family in good health.
-Our community has been through a lot over the last few months, and all of us are looking forward to resuming our normal habits and routines.
+Our community has been through a lot over the last few months.
 While many things have changed, one thing has remained the same: our commitment to your safety.

-Scott Orthodontics follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
-We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
-We do this to make sure that our infection control procedures are current and adhere to these agencies’ recommendations.
-You may see some changes when it is time for your next appointment.
-We made these changes to help protect our patients and staff.
+Scott Orthodontics has always followed infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
+We stay up-to-date on any new rulings or guidance that may be issued, and we do this to make sure that our infection control procedures are current and adhere to these agencies’ recommendations.

 • Please do not enter the office until your assigned appointment time.